Create an account sign-up-diamond

 Make your way through the gate and continue on to where the trail forks.
 Keep right here and continue along the stoney track for 1.2 km, ignoring any side trails that may come up.
 As you walk along the track with the looming hill on your right, you will pass through a metal gate and continue to the bottom of the valley, where you will come to the packhorse bridge at Three Shires Head.
 This is the location where Cheshire, Derbyshire, and Staffordshire all meet, and it is a scenic spot to sit and enjoy the tranquil atmosphere along the banks of the River Dane.
 Take some time to explore the area and view the cascading waterfall before continuing on your walk.

-To head east along the track, do not cross over the packhorse bridge.
+To head east along the track, do not cross over the packhorse bridge at Three Shires Head.
 Instead, head to the right and through a metal gate to continue along the rocky edge of a lovely stream.
 Reaching a trail post, turn right and make your way over a small stone bridge before beginning an uphill climb for 0.4 km to arrive at Knotbury Edge Lane.
 From here, turn right and follow along the lane as it passes by small cottages and turns a bend to the right.
 When you come to a junction with a quiet road, follow it to the left and make your way around the bend.

 Reaching another junction, turn right to cross over another stone bridge and begin a climb up the moors.
 Follow the trail posts and use the wall as a guide to make your way up this steep and boggy section of the trail.
 Reaching the top of the hill, follow the path to the right of the rocks and make your way to the corner of the wall, where you will find a gate opening.

 From here, continue along the walled track and cross over the stile.
 Make a right at the marker and follow the wall on your right to cross over another stile and arrive at a junction.
 Head through the left gate by the waymarker post and keep left to cross over several fields and two stiles.
-After passing the cottages on your left, head through the small gate and turn left to cross another Stile.
+After passing the cottages on your left, head through the small gate and turn left to cross another stile.
 From here, continue along the stone track to return to the village and have a celebratory pint for having completed the Flash and Three Shires Head Circular Walk.

 Trail Highlights